MohammadIqbalHossain/core-concepts-of-moongoose/Readme.md

 ### Video-6: Coverting Mongoose to our deafult error format:

+Handling `AppError` and `Error` class to show error in our format.

-Hadling uncaught exveption and uncaughtPromiseRejection:
+Hadling uncaught exception and uncaughtPromiseRejection:

 ```js
 process.on('UnhandledPromiseRejection', () => {